Amii-Open-Source/PlanTT/README.md

 python process_samples.py
 ```

-## Training PlanTT from scratch
+## Training PlanTT from scratch (GPU required)
-It is possible to train a PlanTT model with your own data using the following script:
+It is possible to train a PlanTT model with your own data using the following command:
 ```
-train_plantt.py
+python train_plantt.py
 ```
-Pickle files containing respectively the training set and the validation set are required.
+**Along with a GPU**, pickle files containing respectively the training set and the validation set are required.
 The latter must match the following format:
 ```
 with open(path, 'rb') as file:
         x_a, x_b, y = load(file)